-Summer in the Northern Hemisphere is coming to an end, but here in Australia, things are just starting to heat up (pun intended)!
-One of my favourite things about summer in Australia, other than the beach and warm weather, of course, is the summer music scene!
-It’s almost time for the 2014/2015 Australian Music Festival season and I couldn’t be more excited!
+One of our favourite things about summer in Australia, other than the beach and warm weather, of course, is the summer music scene!

-If you are traveling to Australia in the next 6 months and would like to explerience a piece of Australian culture, then here is a list to get your started.
-In chronological order, here are some of the biggest and most famous Australian Music Festivals.
+If you are traveling to Australia and would like to experience a piece of Australian culture, then here is a list of the best festivals in Australia to get you started; here are some of the biggest and most famous Australian Music Festivals.

-At this point, tickets to Listen Out will set you back by $130.
-More info available here
+At this point, tickets to Listen Out will set you back by anywhere from $147-$207 AUD.
+More info available here.

-Tickets to Falls Festival will go on sale on September 3rd and can be obtained here
+Tickets to Falls Festival will go on sale in early September and can be obtained here.

-St. Jerome’s Laneway Festival is held at the end of January in Melbourne, Sydney, Brisbane, Adelaide and Fremantle, along with Auckland, New Zealand and Singapore.
+St. Jerome’s Laneway Festival is held at the end of January in Melbourne, Sydney, Brisbane, Adelaide, and Fremantle, along with Auckland, New Zealand and Singapore.
 The festival started back in 2004, as a small indie music event, but has since gained a lot of popularity, as it expanded to include other genres of music like pop and rock.
-Rumours about the Festival’s 2015 line-up are already heating up.

 Blues Fest is the biggest Blues & Roots festival in Australia, taking place for 5 days over the Easter long weekend in Byron Bay, NSW.
 Every year Bluesfest attracts over 100,000 blues fans of all ages from all over the country and beyond.
 In the past Bluesfest has been headlined by artists like Jack Johnson, John Mayer, Dave Matthews Band, Ben Harper, Bob Dylan, and many others.

-Melbourne’s famous annual International Jazz Festival takes place for a week in early June.
-Unlike the other festivals, the Melbourne Jazz Festival isn’t confined to one venues, but rather takes place in concert halls, arts venues, jazz clubs and throughout the streets of Melbourne, allowing everyone who loves Jazz to find a venue and event suitable for their budget and venue preference.
-The festival appeal to young and old, to enthusiasts and the uninitiated, and hopes to inspire the love for jazz in everyone.
+Melbourne’s famous annual International Jazz Festival takes place for 10 days in late May and early June.
+Unlike the other festivals, the Melbourne Jazz Festival isn’t confined to one venue, but rather takes place in concert halls, arts venues, jazz clubs and throughout the streets of Melbourne, allowing everyone who loves Jazz to find a venue and event suitable for their budget and venue preference.
+The festival appeals to young and old, to enthusiasts and the uninitiated, and hopes to inspire the love for jazz in everyone.

-If this is a questions on your mind, you are not alone… Unfortunately, Australian Music Festivals have gotten a bad rep lately.
+If this is a question on your mind, you are not alone.
+Unfortunately, Australian Music Festivals have gotten a bad rep lately.
 The media sometimes makes it seem like all festivals are dangerous and filled with drug users.
-The news reports that follow each festivals rarely focus on the amazing shows put on by great artists and are, more often than not, reporting on the number of people arrested for drug possession.
-Don’t get me wrong, drugs are certainly present at festivals in Australia, but they are not as “in your face” as one might think.
+The news reports that follow each festival rarely focus on the amazing shows put on by great artists and are, more often than not, reporting on the number of people arrested for drug possession.
+Don’t get me wrong, drugs are certainly present at even the best festivals in Australia, but they are not as “in your face” as one might think.
 It doesn’t make festivals dangerous for those not involved.

 I was really nervous about the drug issue going into my first festival.
 I didn’t know what to expect and if being surrounded by people on drugs would negatively impact my experience in any way or shape.
 But it didn’t.
 And if you don’t want it to impact yours, it won’t.
 My advice is: focus on the music and on really immersing yourself in the amazing show around you.
 Enjoy the DJs, the bands, and the other performers!